Q. Am I able to take this course if I don’t attend University of Detroit Mercy (UDM) and the class is offered by UDM?

 To download MICHIGAN UNDERGRADUATE GUEST APPLICATION, click Michigan Guest Form

 Aramaic Studies consists of two courses, Aramaic 1100 (worth 3 credits) & Advanced Culture 3990 (worth one credit).
-Students will receive credit from University of Detroit Mercy which may be transferable to their current University (Please contact your Home University to confirm if and how credits are accepted.)
+Students will receive credit from UDM which may be transferable to their current University (Please contact your Home University to confirm if and how credits are accepted.)
+Click here to view the UDM Course Outcomes.

 Q. How do I know how many credits my College/University will accept?